 No, this is not the case at present.
 Furthermore, we have taken preventive measures to avoid this as much as possible.

-We realise that the travel bans that are put in place are strict, however, necessary travel is usually allowed for people who need to travel for health reasons.
+We realise that the travel bans that are put in place are strict sometimes, however, necessary travel is usually allowed for people who need to travel for health reasons.
 In case a travel ban prevents you from picking up your son or daughter at the end of treatment, we will work closely with you to find a suitable solution.

 No. However, we have taken many preventive measures to avoid an outbreak of the Corona virus.